matthewgast/ExData-PM25/README.md

 vehicle emissions?*

-To answer this question, it is not sufficient to look only at the absolute levels of PM_{2.5} emissions.
+To answer this question, it is not sufficient to look only at the absolute levels of PM2.5 emissions.
 Los Angeles is a much larger city than Baltimore, and therefore, will see much larger changes in the absolute level of emissions.
 Therefore, the following plot shows both the absolute level of emissions in Baltimore and Los Angeles, and then shows the relative change by "normalizing" the totals so that they are displayed relative to their maximum.
+PM2.5 auto emissions in Baltimore fell substantially during the observed period, whereas PM2.5 auto emissions in Los Angeles were relatively constant.

 ![](./plot6.png)